geosoft-as/glm/README.md

 License license = licenseManager.getLicense();
 ```

-If null is returned for license, the program was not able to find the license.
+If `null` is returned, the program was not able to find the license.

 If a license is found there are two ways it can be invalid, either because
 it is expired, or if it doesn't apply to the present hardware.
 Check by: